pakbin/packbin-adapter/README.md

 ```

 ### Authenticating and Authorizing requests
-The Proxifact main service contains all the user and acl data, but authentication and authorization of requests requires help from the adapter.
+The Packbin main service contains all the user and acl data, but authentication and authorization of requests requires help from the adapter.

 #### Authentication
-For authentication, the `profixact-adapter` module offers the `Adapter.authenticate()` function:
+For authentication, the `packbin-adapter` module offers the `Adapter.authenticate()` function:

 ```javascript
 Adapter.authenticate(username, password)
 ```

-This function will contact the main Proxifact service to try and authenticate the request using the given `username` and `password`.
+This function will contact the main Packbin service to try and authenticate the request using the given `username` and `password`.
 For example:

 ```javascript
 ...